Laird

 speed range.
 It comprises relatively few components, and is

 highly efficient in its operation.
-Close control of the output
+Close control of the

-torque and speed is readily accomplished.
+output torque and speed is readily accomplished.
 The torque

-multiplication and enhancement between the power input and its
+multiplication and enhancement between the power input and

-well as for hundreds of horsepower.
+operation, as well as for hundreds of horsepower.

 BACKGROUND AND SUMMARY OF THE INVENTION